 As described in Section 5.2.3 Conjunctive Use in the Management Areas, WRMWSD also participates in several out-of-district groundwater storage and recovery programs both within and outside the Kern Subbasin.
 As of December 2018, WRMWSD has a combined 200,774 AF stored and available to withdraw in its various banking projects outside the Wheeler Ridge-Maricopa Management Area, including:

-- 160,564 AF in the Kern Water Bank;

-- 29,288 AF in the Pioneer Project; and
+- 160,564 AF in the Kern Water Bank; - 29,288 AF in the Pioneer Project; and

-- 10,922 AF in the Berrenda Mesa water bank.

-&lt;sup>115 Based on application of the U.S. Department of Agriculture-Soil Conservation Service method (USDA-SCS, 1970); see Appendix G.
+118 Based on application of the U.S. Department of Agriculture-Soil Conservation Service method (USDA-SCS, 1970); see Appendix L.